felipetovarhenao/bell-tutorials/public/markdown/05_lists.md

 - Be nested, meaning a list that can include other lists as elements.

 This makes _lllls_ ideal for representing hierarchical musical structures, such as chords, measures, rhythms, and more.

+> Note that throughout these tutorials we'll use the terms _list_ and _llll_ interchangeably.

 ---